 Did you know the heat from a single lightning strike is 4.85 times hotter than the surface of the sun?
-For a reference that is 50,000°F.
+For reference, that’s 50,000°F.

-Between the years of 1959 & 2017, eight people died from being struck in Rhode Island, 32 in Massachusetts.
-The majority of deaths in our area occurred when people were caught outside in an open field, or under a tree.
+Between 1959–2017, eight people died from being struck in Rhode Island, and there were 32 in Massachusetts.
+The majority of deaths in our area occurred when people were caught outside in an open field or under a tree.

-Data from the National Weather Service- Storm Data shows that 90% of people survive being struck by lightning.
-But it does come with complications.
-Survivors describe various short term complications, temporary deafness & blindness, and respiratory issues.
+Storm data from the National Weather Service shows 90% of people survive being struck by lightning, but it comes with complications.
+Survivors describe various short-term complications, temporary deafness and blindness, and respiratory issues.

-If you were to come across a person who’s been struck by lightning, you might be concerned their body would electrocute you.
-That is not the case, a myth actually.
-The body doesn’t store electricity.
-Call 9-1-1, administer first aid or CPR if necessary.
+If you come across a person who’s been struck by lightning, you may be concerned their body can electrocute you.
+That’s not the case, in fact, that’s just a myth; the body doesn’t store electricity.
+Immediately call 911 and administer first aid or CPR, if necessary.

-Don’t let these statistics scare you away from spending time outdoors, the chance of being struck are 1:1,222,000.
+And don’t let these statistics scare you away from spending time outdoors.
+The chance of being struck is 1:1,222,000.